stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/github-pat/github-pat.md

     <div style="text-align:center"><img src="images/pat-permissions.png" /></div>

     !!! note
-        > Save the token cautiously, you'll need to save it in vault in upcoming tutorials.
+        > Save the token cautiously, you'll need to save it in `Vault` in upcoming tutorials.

 Congratulations!
 You have successfully configured GitHub access.
 Let's move to next tutorial.